anAcc22/SC1015_grp_proj/README.md

 ## Key Takeaways

-- In the regression context, lasso regression performed the best, whereas in the classification context, support vector classifier triumphed the others, although logistic regression was a close second.
+- In the regression context, Lasso Regression performed the best, whereas in the classification context, Support Vector Classifier triumphed the others, although Logistic Regression was a close second.

 - The Permutation Feature Importance revealed that `level`, `gamesPlayed`, and `hitRate` were the top three most important features.
 The first two suggest